SumiSastri/react-basics-to-hooks/docs/testing/react-testing-library-FAQs.md

 1. What is the difference between these methods?
-   `getBy()`- only one element `getAllBy()` or an error returns an array of all the elements (used most of the time) `findBy()` - returns element or error and can be used with async JavaScript `queryBy()` - returns null/ empty array rather than an error - shows that the component does not exist on a page
+   `getBy()`- only one element `getAllBy()` or an error returns an array of all the elements (used most of the time) `findBy()` - returns element or error and can be used with async JavaScript - used with async API calls `queryBy()` - returns null/ empty array rather than an error - shows that the component does not exist on a page

 2. Boolean assertions